crutcher/tapestry-legacy/README.md

 the same results.

 Each of these ideas come with a few checkable rules or laws about their operation behavior; and we can use embedding proofs to prove that an algorithm whose component parts do not violate those rules, written in these terms of these ideas, can be mechanically restructured to large number of equivalent algorithms in different embeddings, provided that the embeddings maintain the invariants of those rules.

 The transformed program is guaranteed to be equivalent to the source program:

 ![functor](media/graphs/functor.dot.png)

+Armed with this proof, a large family of mechanical optimizations have already been developed which bring execution throughput and reliability of large programs to levels unreachable by human-maintained algorithms; because the fusion results would be too complex to maintain directly; transparent retries, operation fusion, stacked operation rewrites, local recomputation, result caching; all in the same execution environment, *for free* from the perspective of application developers.

-In practice, we see that these languages permit specialization of R&D streams:
+Additionally, in practice, we see that these languages permit specialization of R&D streams:

 * library/application developers using high-level operations to build functions, reductions, and graphs;
 * category theory developers writing new composite high-level operations to expose functionality in reusable ways;